 CEEN461.
 FUNDAMENTALS OF ECOLOGY.
 3.0 Semester Hrs.
-Equivalent with ESGN401.

-(II).
 Biological and ecological principles discussed and industrial examples of their use given.
 Analysis of ecosystem processes, such as erosion, succession, and how these processes relate to engineering activities, including engineering design and plant operation.
 Criteria and performance standards analyzed for facility siting, pollution control, and mitigation of impacts.
 North American ecosystems analyzed.
 Concepts of forestry, range, and wildlife management integrated as they apply to all of the above.
 Three to four weekend trips will be arranged during the semester.
 3 lecture hours, 3 semester hours.
+Semester offering based on faculty availability.